Chuck Jones: Academy Awards

 Jones received an Honorary Academy Award in 1996 by the board of governors of the Academy of Motion Picture Arts and Sciences, for "the creation of classic cartoons and cartoon characters whose animated lives have brought joy to our real ones for more than half a century."
-At that year's awards show, Robin Williams, a self-confessed "Jones-aholic", presented the honorary award to Jones, calling him "The Orson Welles of cartoons", and the audience gave Jones a standing ovation as he walked onto the stage.
+At that year's awards show, Robin Williams, a self-confessed "Jones-aholic", presented the honorary award to Jones, calling him "The Orson Welles of animation", and the audience gave Jones a standing ovation as he walked onto the stage.
 For himself, a flattered Jones wryly remarked in his acceptance speech, "Well, what can I say in the face of such humiliating evidence?
 I stand guilty before the world of directing over three hundred cartoons in the last fifty or sixty years.
 Hopefully, this means you've forgiven me."
 He received the Lifetime Achievement Award at the World Festival of Animated Film – Animafest Zagreb in 1988.